avivaavrah/MoonShop/README.md

     npm start
     The frontend server will be running on http://localhost:3000.

+5. URL Example and Configuration

     Once both servers are running, open http://localhost:3000?userId= {userId} in your browser.
     The offers page will display a list of items available for purchase.
     The userId variable is a string, for example http://localhost:3000?userId=userId123 If you won't send a userId in the url, default user id will be set.
     To change the user, simply change the variable value : http://localhost:3000?userId=userId124

     To make a purchase, simply click on the offer button.
 Each user has an independent limit for purchasing each offer.

-    URL Example and Configuration
-    You can make API requests directly for testing purposes.
-Here’s an example:

     Additional Notes
     If you open multiple tabs or run the application in different browsers with the same userId, the purchase limit will be shared across those instances, simulating multiple purchases by the same user.